salesforce/omakase/readme.md

 }
 ```

-Finally, if you would like to enable conditions and validate them but hold off on actually evaluating them, you can specify `passthroughMode` as true:
+Finally, if you would like to enable conditionals and validate them but hold off on actually evaluating them, you can specify `passthroughMode` as true:

 ```java
 new Conditionals("ie7").config().passthroughMode(true);